Is it really possible to be a greener parent AND stay sane?

 - Reduce using/eating animal products.
 This is perhaps one of the biggest impacts you could have as a family to help protect our planet.
-Recently confirmed by a study at University of Oxford food production is responsible for a quarter of all greenhouse gas emissions.
-The findings showed that animal products are responsible for more than half of food-related greenhouse gas emissions, despite providing only a fifth of the calories we eat and drink.
+A study at University of Oxford found food production is responsible for a quarter of all greenhouse gas emissions.
+It showed that animal products are responsible for more than half of food-related greenhouse gas emissions, despite providing only a fifth of the calories we eat and drink.
 Try adding some vibrant whole food plant-based meals into your family’s diet.

 - Go camping for the weekend rather than taking mini breaks abroad.